Tuesday, April 27, 2010

 like the question that lingers in my head:

-any one whose contemplated existence has wondered the cliche of purpose. the question of why am I here?
+-what does it mean to Exist?-any one whose contemplated existence has wondered the cliche of purpose. the question of why am I here?
 Outside the caveat of answers ranging from simple biologics to complex ideologies, the question is often lost to us in the fray of Philosophical notions.
 Few people can ponder their own existence with out the improprieties of vanity, Emo-ism, or ponce-itude. (i like 50¢ words).
 However, there is a growing population of folks who've been brought to life with an express propose.
 To be clear, i don't think ill of families like the Goldbergs (see Henry Strongin Goldberg). nor do i believe that PGD or any genetics work is bad, malicious or unethical.
 What interests me is the notion that someone could have a concreteness to their being -their existence (outside of love, biology, survival instinct and all the other demands humans might have for children).

 The reason one might've been created is nothing more than first forced steps of life.